kingborehaha/DS-Gadget/README.md

 NG+ Cycle support.
 Can read and change NG+ cycle

-Fixed a crash that randomly occurred on character load
+Fixed a rare error that reset all stats on character load

 Fixed an issue where DS Gadget couldn't find the SavedPositions.xml when launching from Windows Search results